Phanini/IOS/README.md

 # TRADELOG SCRIPT
-This is the folder containing the first project of IOS (Operating systems) @FIT VUT BRNO.
-Writen by Jakub Phan.
+First project of IOS (Operating systems) @FIT VUT BRNO.
-Project revolves around bash, awk and usage of terminal.
+Author: Jakub Phan
+# ABOUT
+A script that acts as a tool to variously filter tradelogs.
+Project uses knowladge of bash, awk command line.
 # Usage
 USAGE OF SCRIPT: ``tradelog [-h|--help] [flag] [command] [LOG [LOG2 [...]]``